maggieavery/PyEarth_EPS88_jupyterbook/_sources/week_02.md

-Chapter Two: Data Input and Our Dynamic Earth
+Chapter 2: Data Input and Our Dynamic Earth
 =======================

 This week we will focus on building some background earth science knowledge: